-Occupational Therapy is a therapeutic programme designed to evaluate, treat and manage a variety of neuromuscular, skeletal or cognitive limitation in infants, children and adolescents.
+Occupational Therapy is a therapeutic programme designed to evaluate, treat and manage a variety of neuromuscular, skeletal, or cognitive limitations in infants, children, and adolescents.

 Purpose of Occupational Therapy

-The purpose of Occupational Therapy is to facilitate a child’s developmental growth in all areas such as learning, playing and socializing.
-The acquisition of these skills is essential for an individual to be independent as well as to integrate into the society.
+The purpose of Occupational Therapy is to facilitate a child’s developmental growth in all areas such as learning, playing, and socializing.
+The acquisition of these skills is essential for an individual to be independent as well as to integrate into society.

 Symptoms suggesting a need for an Occupational Therapy Assessment

-- Delay in Speech Development (Children with speech delay is usually accompanied by motor delay).
+- Delay in Speech Development (Children with speech delay are usually accompanied by motor delay)